cavargasru/r-on-gcp/README.md

 # r-on-gcp
 ### R on the Google Cloud Platform.

-The goal of these tutorials is to make make the deployment of cloud resources for R as easy as possible with a few lines from your local R session.
+The goal of these tutorials is to make make the deployment of cloud resources for R as easy as possible with a few lines from your local RStudio.
-The project's inital work is with Google Cloud Platform.

 ### Tutorials